-On November 29, 2019, the Company issued a ten-year warrant to purchase 3,623 shares of common stock at \$5.00 per share to BP.
-The warrant represented consideration for board service from Dr. Aaron Fletcher.
-The fair value of the warrant on the grant date was estimated using the Black-Scholes-Merton option pricing model with a common stock value of \$5.26 per share, a contractual life of 6.0 years, a dividend yield of 0%, a volatility of 90.16% and an assumed risk-free interest rate of 1.68%.
-The warrant is subject to a 25% cliff vesting at one year from the date of grant and the balance vesting quarterly over the following two years.
-The fair value of the warrant was determined to be \$14,300 and is being amortized in general and administrative expenses in the consolidated statements of operations over the vesting term.
+On February 1, 2021, the Company issued a five-year warrant to purchase 25,000 shares of common stock at \$15.90 per share to a consultant.
+The fair value of the warrant on the grant date was estimated using the Black-Scholes-Merton option pricing model with a common stock value of \$16.13 per share, a contractual life of 5.0 years, a dividend yield of 0%, volatility of 97.09% and an assumed risk-free interest rate of 0.42%.
+The warrant is immediately exercisable.
+The fair value of the warrant was determined to be approximately \$293,000 and was recorded in general and administrative expenses in the consolidated statement of operations during the year ended December 31, 2021.